Onurkotz/Smart-EDU/readme.md

 <hr>

 This project includes teacher, student and admin page.
-Only teachers and admin can create a course.
+Only teachers can create a course.
 Students are not authorized to create a course.
 Admin can create categories for courses.

 When a student joins a course, that course is listed on the student's dashboard page.
 Likewise when a teacher creates a course, that course is listed on the teacher's dashboard page.

 Admin can control users and categories.
-Creates and removes them.
+Creates categories and removes users and categories.
 When admin removes a user with the teacher role, course created by that teacher is removed.

 <hr>